Output Method for Revenue Recognition: A Guide

 Choosing between the input and output method requires careful consideration, and your system needs to be flexible enough to handle whichever you select.
 HubiFi is designed to manage the complexities of both.
 Our platform automates the complex calculations based on the rules you define, whether you're measuring progress by costs incurred or milestones achieved.
 While our system does the heavy lifting, we understand the importance of management judgment.
 Business leaders still need to apply their expertise to contract details, and our platform provides the clear data visibility required to make those informed decisions with confidence.
 You can find more insights on our approach to these methods on our blog.

-Seamlessly Integrate with Your Existing Systems
+Integrate Seamlessly with Your Current Systems

 Adopting a new tool shouldn't mean disrupting your entire workflow.
 A major benefit of automation is its ability to connect the dots between your existing platforms.
 HubiFi offers seamless integrations with the accounting software, ERPs, and CRMs you already rely on, from QuickBooks and NetSuite to Salesforce.
 This creates a unified data environment where information flows automatically, eliminating manual data transfers and reconciliation headaches.
 It also makes it easier to update your revenue recognition policies as accounting standards and your business evolve, ensuring your entire tech stack is always on the same page.